CommonBannannas/USDCN-project2_Traffic_Sign_Classifier/writeup_template.md

 Before preprocessing the dataset, I generated additional data for the unbalanced classes in the dataset.
 In the previous section you can appreciate the before and after distributions of the image classes.
 The data agumentation in my project was inspired by posts from the web (medium and forums) and it seemed as a very straightforward way to work with the already available data.

 The data augmentation works this way:
-1)With the function create variant, create a variation of the input image by randomly shifting or tilting it.
+1) With the function create variant, create a variation of the input image by randomly shifting or tilting it.

-2)I Established a desired number of  observations per class and calculated the augmentation multiplier by dividing the desired number of observations between the actual number of observations per class.
+2) I Established a desired number of  observations per class and calculated the augmentation multiplier by dividing the desired number of observations between the actual number of observations per class.

-3)Augment the data randomly  times the multiplier.
+3) Augment the data randomly x times the multiplier.

-For the preprocessing of the augmented dataset:
+* For the preprocessing of the augmented dataset:

   As a first step, I decided to convert the images to grayscale because the 3 color channels may cause learning difficulties for the model and add complexity.
 Then I applied the equalizeHist function from cv2 library to make the images more bright.
 At last, I normalized the images.

-Example of a traffic sign image before and after grayscaling and after histogram equalizing:
+* Example of a traffic sign image before and after grayscaling and after histogram equalizing:

 ![alt text][image3]

-Example of an original image and an augmented image:
+* Example of an original image and an augmented image:

 ![alt text][image4]